SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

 that is invariant under the flow $\varphi^{A}_t$ and such that there are $\nu>0, C>0$ with

-We say that the $\mathbb A$-action is \emph{Anosov} if there exists an $A_0\in \mathfrak a$ such that $X_{A_0}$ is transversely hyperbolic. \end{Def} We define the dual bundles $E_u^*,E_s^*, E_0^*\subset T^*\M$ by\footnote{Note that $E_{s/u}^*$ are not the usual dual bundles of $E_u$ that vanish on $E_{u/s}\oplus E_0$.
-The notation that we use is grown historically in the semiclassical approach to Ruelle resonances and is justified by the fact that the symplectic lift of $\tau$ to $T^*\mc M$ is expanding in the $E_u^*$ fibre and contracting in the $E_s^*$ fibre.}
+We say that the $\mathbb A$-action is \emph{Anosov} if there exists an $A_0\in \mathfrak a$ such that $X_{A_0}$ is transversely hyperbolic.
+Observe that if both $E^u$ and $E^s$ are trivial bundles, then $\M$ must be a torus, or a finite quotient thereof.
+We will rule out this case in all our arguments. \end{Def} We define the dual bundles $E_u^*,E_s^*, E_0^*\subset T^*\M$ by\footnote{Note that $E_{s/u}^*$ are not the usual dual bundles of $E_{s/u}$ that vanish on $E_{u/s}\oplus E_0$.
+The notation that we use has grown historically in the semiclassical approach to Ruelle resonances and is justified by the fact that the symplectic lift of $\tau$ to $T^*\mc M$ is expanding in the $E_u^*$ fibre and contracting in the $E_s^*$ fibre.}

-Given a transversely hyperbolic element $A_0\in \mathfrak a$ we define the \emph{positive Weyl chamber} $\mathcal W\subset \mathfrak a$ to be the set of $A \in \mathfrak a$ which are transversely hyperbolic with the same stable/unstable bundle as $A_0$.
-The following statement is well known -- a proof can for example be found in \cite[Lemma 2.2]{BGHW20}. \begin{lemma} Given an Anosov action and a transversely hyperbolic element $A_0\in \a$, the positive Weyl chamber $\mathcal W\subset \mathfrak a$ is an open convex cone. \end{lemma}
+Throughout the paper, we will assume that there exists such a transversely hyperbolic element and denote it $A_0\in\mathfrak{a}$.
+We define the corresponding \emph{positive Weyl chamber} $\mathcal W\subset \mathfrak a$ to be the set of $A \in \mathfrak a$ which are transversely hyperbolic with the same stable/unstable bundle as $A_0$.
+The following statement is well known -- a proof can for example be found in \cite[Lemma 2.2]{BGHW20}. \begin{lemma} Given an Anosov action and a transversely hyperbolic element $A_0\in \a$, the corresponding positive Weyl chamber $\mathcal W\subset \mathfrak a$ is an open convex cone.
+It is the maximal open convex cone containing $A_0$ and comprised only of transversely Anosov elements. \end{lemma}

+Since we assume that $E_u$, $E_s$ are not trivial, $\mathcal{W}$ cannot be the whole of $\mathfrak{a}^\ast$.
+For the record, let us mention that when the set of transversely Anosov elements is dense in $\mathfrak{a}$, the action is called \emph{totally Anosov}.
+In that case, there is a finite number of Weyl chambers, which are separated by hyperplanes (see \S4 in \cite{SV19}).
 Note that there are different concrete constructions of Anosov actions and we refer to \cite[Section 2.2]{KaSp94} for examples.

+Some very classical notions of $\Z$ or $\R$ dynamics have natural extensions to group dynamics; since the reader may not have already encountered them, we recall the following: \begin{Def} Let $\tau$ be an $\R^\kappa$ action on some compact manifold $\mc{M}$. \begin{itemize} \item One says that $\tau$ is (topologically) transitive if there exists $x\in \mc{M}$ with dense orbit.
+It is equivalent to require that for any open sets $U,V$, there exists $A\in \R^\kappa$ such that $\tau(A)(U)\cap V\neq \emptyset$. \item If $\mu$ is a $\tau$-invariant Radon probability measure on $\mc{M}$, $\mu$ is said to be ergodic if the only $\tau$-invariant $f\in L^1(\mu)$ are constant. \end{itemize} \end{Def}